datamin-io/public-documentation/use-cases/messaging-patterns/datatype-channel.md

 The **Datatype Channel** for each data type is a pattern that makes sure that a certain data consumer receives messages of a certain type.

-In theory, this pattern can be implemented with Datamin, using the same approach that is used for [Message Router](message-router.md).
+In theory, this pattern can be implemented with Ylem, using the same approach that is used for [Message Router](message-router.md).

 <figure><img src="../../.gitbook/assets/Screenshot 2024-05-03 at 21.36.24.png" alt=""><figcaption></figcaption></figure>